DDriggs00/mavlinkinterface/docs/active/yaw.md

 Returns a string.
 Upon completing the desired rotations, returns "Success"
-If the action could not be completed (eg. Obstruction, overridden), returns the reason for failure and the new bearing
+If the action could not be completed (eg. Obstruction, overridden), returns the reason for failure and the new heading

 ## Examples